storacha/w3infra/README.md

 Ensure the following variables are set in the env when deploying

-#### `HOSTED_ZONE`
+#### `HOSTED_ZONES`

-The root domain to deploy the w3up API to. e.g `up.web3.storage`.
+The root domain(s) to deploy the w3up API to. e.g `up.web3.storage`.
 The value should match a hosted zone configured in route53 that your aws account has access to.
+Multiple zones can be specified, in which case they are seperated by a comma, and this will cause deployment to each specified zone.

 #### `ROUNDABOUT_HOSTED_ZONE`